 Daniel Greene (Ph.D., University of Chicago, 2004) is President and Librarian at the Newberry Library in Chicago and adjunct professor of history at Northwestern.
 In 2018, he curated Americans and the Holocaust, an exhibition that opened at the US Holocaust Memorial Museum in Washington, DC.
-He is currently curating a special exhibition on Americans and the Holocaust, which will open at the US Holocaust Memorial Museum to commemorate its twenty-fifth anniversary in 2018.
+He is currently curating a special exhibition, Americans and the Holocaust, which will open at the US Holocaust Memorial Museum to commemorate its twenty-fifth anniversary in April 2018.
 Greene was appointed to the Organization of American Historian’s Distinguished Lecturer Program in 2015.
-He serves on the nominating committee of the American Historical Association, the academic council of the American Jewish Historical Society and the board of directors of both the Chicago Metro History Education Center and the Center for New Deal Studies.
+He serves on the nominating committee of the American Historical Association, the academic council of the American Jewish Historical Society and the board of directors of the Center for New Deal Studies at Roosevelt University.
 He is former Vice President for Research and Academic Programs and currently a Scholar-in-Residence at the Newberry Library in Chicago.

 - The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (Indiana University Press, 2011).

 - Home Front: Daily Life in the Civil War North (University of Chicago Press, 2013).
 Co-author.

 - Organization of American Historians, Distinguished Lecturer, 2015–18.